yoctoproject/poky/documentation/contributor-guide/submit-changes.rst

 changing.
 Each component (e.g. layer) should have a ``README`` file that indicates where to send the changes and which process to follow.

-You can send the patch to the mailing list using whichever approach you feel comfortable with to generate the patch.
-Once sent, the patch is usually reviewed by the community at large.
-If somebody has concerns with the patch, they will usually voice their concern over the mailing list.
-If a patch does not receive any negative reviews, the maintainer of the affected layer typically takes the patch, tests it, and then based on successful testing, merges the patch.
+You can send the patches to the mailing list using whichever approach you feel comfortable with to generate the patches.
+Once sent, the patches are usually reviewed by the community at large.
+If somebody has concerns any of the the patches, they will usually voice their concern over the mailing list.
+If patches do not receive any negative reviews, the maintainer of the affected layer typically takes them, tests them, and then based on successful testing, merges them.

 The "poky" repository, which is the Yocto Project's reference build environment, is a hybrid repository that contains several individual